openstack-archive/senlin/doc/source/user/nodes.rst

 used.
 For example, the following example creates a node named ``test_node`` using a profile named ``pstack``::

-  $ senlin node-create -p pstack test_node
+  $ openstack cluster node create --profile pstack test_node +---------------+--------------------------------------+
-  +---------------+--------------------------------------+
   | Property      | Value                                |
   +---------------+--------------------------------------+